 How much can I drink?

-- Men and women are advised not to regularly drink more than 14 units a week
+- Both men and women are advised not to regularly drink more than 14 units a week

 If you want to cut down on your drinking, a good way to help achieve this is to have several drink-free days each week.